TimothyByrd/d2rmm_mods_ch/FasterValkyrie_CH/README.md

 ## Faster Valkyrie for D2RMM

 This mod makes the Valkyrie, Shadow Master and Shadow Warrior faster.
+Requires D2RMM.

 If __`Amazon`__ is enabled, then the Valkyrie gets a speed increase.